dmccreary/personal-finance/docs/glossary.md

 **Example:** Our insurance module includes a comprehensive review of insurance terminology to help you understand the precise meanings of terms like premium, deductible, and exclusion.

+#### Interest Rate Calculation

+The mathematical process of determining the cost of borrowing or return on savings, typically expressed as an annual percentage.

+**Example:** This course teaches you interest rate calculation methods to understand the true cost of loans and returns on investments.

 #### Interest Rates

 The proportion of a loan charged as interest to the borrower, typically expressed as an annual percentage of the loan outstanding.